Leftium/bangtastic/docs/index.md

 - Shortened to `{s}`
 - `{s1}` ... `{s9}` gets individual terms from the query split on whitespace (quoted text is treated as a single term)
 - `{s2:}` [slice notation](https://github.com/tc39/proposal-slice-notation) gets the remaining query after omitting the first 2 terms

+Access to individual terms in a search query enables:
+- bangs for forms that have multiple input fields
+- bangs whose URLs take extra parameters
+  -  `site:` in a site search
+  -  target/source languages on a translation page

 ### Cascading